PRVALUE/D3-Auto-Shanghai-2015/README.md

 mySwiper.height            | Height of container
 mySwiper.activeIndex       | Index number of currently active slide mySwiper.previousIndex     | Index number of previously active slide

+For all other methods and properties, please refer to [swiper api](http://www.idangero.us/swiper/api/).